hiromotai7/isar-cip-core/doc/README.swupdate.md

 ```
 host$ ./kas-container build kas-cip.yml:kas/board/qemu-amd64.yml:kas/opt/ebg-swu.yml:kas/opt/rt.yml
 ```
+The image is built with the RT kernel just so that there are some differences between the two images used.
 The above image will be used as the base image to which the update is applied.

 ## Delta Software Update using rdiff_image handler